-As mentioned above, when we receive a concept note and/or proposal that shows promise, but needs improvement, we will provide mentoring.
+As mentioned above, when we receive a proposal that shows promise, but needs improvement, we will provide mentoring.
 This means that an expert will work with you to help you understand the topic better and refine your work.

 Training for Researchers